 Why jumping worms are a problem

-Jumping worms grow more rapidly, reproduce more quickly and consume more nutrients than other earthworms in the state.
-Once jumping worms become established, they quickly transform soil into dry, granular pellets with a texture like discarded coffee grounds.
-This altered soil structure is often unaccommodating to ornamental and garden plants, and inhospitable to many native plant species.
-In many cases, invasive plants thrive where jumping worms live.
+Jumping worms can quickly transform soil into dry, granular pellets with a texture like discarded coffee grounds.
+This altered soil structure is often unaccommodating to ornamental and garden plants and inhospitable to many native plant species.
+In addition, they can deplete the soil of nutrients, impact soil organisms, and in many cases, invasive plants thrive where jumping worms live.

 - Identification and biology